-4.2.4.
-Details of Successful Cases
+4.2.4 Details of Successful Cases

-All the primary studies were investigated to find out which Agile method was combined with which distribution setting; which practices were successfully applied for that combination; and what countries were involved.
-In addition, the main characteristics of the project such as size, domain, and duration were extracted (see Appendix 3 in [14] for details).
+All successful empirical cases were categorized based on their reported Agile method and distribution setting.
+For each category, Agile practices, countries involved, project domain, duration, size, and addressing knowledge areas were extracted (see Appendix 3 for details).
 In the following, a brief summary is presented for each combination of Agile method and distribution according to the reported information in the studied papers.